mignon-p/NeoBit/README.md

 470 ohm resistor on the NeoPixel data line, and there is a 1000µF capacitor on the +5V power line.

+Once you have your NeoPixels hooked up, you should be able to access them by instantiating a NeoPixel strip on pin P0 in either [MakeCode][27] or [Python][28].

 ## Bill of Materials

 | Ref      | Description                      | MPN                 | Digi-Key PN                 |